TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 }
 ```

+As you probably know, things on the computer are rendered frame by frame,
+to give the illusion of movement by showing slightly different images in quick succession.
-Now of course, the things that we see in the window are images.
-These are stored as textures on the GPU, in its VRAM.
+These are images stored as textures on the GPU, in its own memory, the VRAM.
 There are usually _multiple_ screen textures in what is called the "swapchain".
 Because they're stored in a metaphorical chain; a loop, which is swapped between.